 What are the basic requirements to move my pet to Hawaii?

 Rabies Vaccinations– Certification of at least two rabies vaccinations is required.
 If your pet has documentation for only the most recent vaccination, it will not qualify for the 5 Day Or Less quarantine program.
 To qualify, your pet will need to receive a booster no less than 30 days after the previous vaccination.
 In addition, this second vaccination must be given more than 30 days before arrival in Hawaii.(For pets already located in Hawaii, the second vaccine must be administered no less than 30 days after the previous vaccination and more than 14 days before departure from Hawaii.)

-Rabies Titer Blood Test – Must be at least 30 days before arriving and no longer than 36 months.
+Rabies Titer Blood Test – Microchip must be implanted prior to the blood draw.
+Must be at least 30 days before arriving and no longer than 36 months.
 Results must be >.5 IU/mL

 Parasite Treatments – Dogs and cats must be treated by your veterinarian with a long-acting oral or topical product labeled to kill ticks that is equivalent or better than Fipronil within 14 days prior to arrival and the treatment must be documented on the health certificate.K-9 Advantix® is an acceptable treatment for DOGS ONLY, DO NOT USE THIS PRODUCT ON CATS.
 However, Revolution® IS NOT an acceptable treatment.
 You should always consult with your veterinarian prior to application of flea/tick products on your pet.
 For a list of acceptable tick treatments click HERE